 - Most travelers to Tulum stay in one of two main areas: the Pueblo (downtown or the town) or the beach.
 It’s about 5 KM from the Pueblo to the nearest stretch of beach.

-- Most luxury hotels, fine dining restaurants, outdoor nightlife (beach and jungle parties), and boutique shops are on the beach.
-Most hotels on the beach have limited or no air conditioning.
+- The best luxury hotels, fine dining restaurants, outdoor nightlife (beach and jungle parties), and boutique shops are on the beach.
+Most hotels on the beach have limited air conditioning.

 - The beach is wide and mostly sandy, though there are a few rocky patches here and there.
-The beach hotel zone is roughly divided into 3 areas: the North (quiet, romantic, near the ruins), the Middle (restaurants, beach clubs, and nightlife), and the South (family-friendly, lots of yoga, wide sandy beach, near Sian Ka’an bio-reserve)
+The beach hotel zone is roughly divided into 4 areas: the North (quiet, romantic, near the ruins), the Beach Town (the most affordable beach area), the Middle (restaurants, beach clubs, and nightlife), and the South (family-friendly, lots of yoga, wide sandy beach, near Sian Ka’an bio-reserve)

-- The Pueblo offers a mix of luxury and affordable hotels with a walkable center, offering authentic restaurants and fantastic nightlife (all-night dance clubs, fun bars, and street parties).
-All hotels in the pueblo have 24-hour air conditioning.
+- The Pueblo offers a mix of mid-range and affordable hotels with a walkable center, offering authentic Mexican restaurants and fantastic nightlife (all-night dance clubs, fun bars, and street parties).
+All hotels in the Pueblo have 24-hour air conditioning.

 - Just south of the Pueblo is a new luxury development called Aldea Zama (about halfway between the heart of the Pueblo and the beach).
 This is a quiet neighborhood with a suburban feel and a couple of boutique hotels and restaurants.
 Much of Aldea Zama is still under construction.

 - Best new hotel in Tulum is the fabulous La Valise (incredible, luxury hotel at the south end of the beach).

 - Best luxury hotel on the beach is the Mezzanine Hotel (romantic boutique hotel on the beach near the Tulum ruins).